 Related to the previous point, banks and other direct lenders have little flexibility in the loans they offer.
 Realistically, this is especially true when banks look at your risk factors and judge you unfavorably.
 Frequently, a mortgage broker’s network will include entrepreneurial direct lenders who might be willing bend or break from the standard underwriting norms.
 Of course, that’s the best way to obtain a highly customized commercial mortgage.

-Commercial loans comparison shopping among many direct lenders requires a lot of legwork and substantial industry knowledge.
+For commercial loans, comparison shopping among many direct lenders requires a lot of legwork and substantial industry knowledge.
 Unfortunately, you might have to visit different lenders, explain your project and wade through the products offered.
-Truly, you might waste so much time just trying to identify the best loan for your purposes.
+Truly, you might waste so much time trying to identify the best loan for your purposes.
 On the other hand, a mortgage broker does this tedious legwork for you.
 Helpfully, the broker will communicate with its network and field inquiries on your behalf.
 Therefore, the time you save could be immense.